 A bit of a wait is understandable, but patients become frustrated when they feel like you’re not respecting their schedule with excessive wait times.

+In a list of what patients want most from their healthcare providers, patients prioritized a short wait (52 percent) only second to their doctor being a good listener (67 percent).
 Remember that communication is key.
 If you know you’re running a bit behind, make sure the staff tells patients how long they can expect to wait.
 They will appreciate your transparency.

 8. Display excellent bedside manner